bianliu1013/bianliu1013.github.io/source/_posts/2015-11-6-LeetCode - Reverse Polish Notation.md

----
-layout: post
-title: leetcode -  Reverse Polish Notation.
+title: Reverse Polish Notation.
 date:   2015-11-6 11:23:32
-categories: leetcode c++
+categories: algothrim
+tags: algothrim
 ---

 Evaluate the value of an arithmetic expression in Reverse Polish Notation.